 What of the future?

-Over the period of sixteen years the Festival has never failed to attract sponsors to fill the Church with trees and many thousands of visitors come and enjoy the spectacle.
-For many it is ‘the start of Christmas’ and a focus for family and friends uniting.
+Since 2003, the Festival has never failed to attract sponsors to fill the Church with trees and many thousands of visitors come and enjoy the spectacle.
+For many, it is ‘the start of Christmas’ and a focus for family and friends uniting.

 It has become a firm fixture not only in the Church but also in the Village.
 For many years the Festival has been an integral part of the Cuckfield Village Street Festival.